September 28, 2022

 Ultimately, your brand identity is who your brand is as an entire corporate entity.
 It has a personality, unique views, and a drive to accomplish something meaningful.
 It is what separates you from countless competitors.
 It shows your target market who you are, what they can expect from you, and most importantly, why they should choose you.

 Now, you can’t fully control how consumers perceive your brand.
 Still, with a solid brand identity and insight into your brand image, you can definitely steer your way into a favorable and desired light.
 This brings you to the next important question: what is brand image?

 Simply put, a brand image is how customers perceive your brand.
 It’s how they feel about your brand.
 In a way, your brand image is a direct correlation to your brand identity.
-How you want your audience to feel and think about you is dependent on how you constructed your brand identity.
+How you want your audience to feel and think about you is dependent on how you construct your brand identity.

-Unlike brand identity, which you must begin forming right away, your brand image develops over time.
+Unlike your brand identity, which you must begin forming right away, your brand image develops over time.
 Your audience will build an idea of your brand based on observations and interactions with you.

-Your brand can be perceived differently among many people, so building a consistent brand image is no easy task.
+Your brand can be perceived differently by many people, so building a consistent brand image is no easy task.
 However, if you have consistency as a major factor during the brand identity process, it will likely follow through with your brand image.